-To register as a KLT provider, an eligible physician must complete the appropriate form below.
-Resident physicians must comply with all KU Medical Center policies and procedures regarding participation in the KLT program.
+If you are an eligible provider, click to register as a KLT provider.
+Residents/Fellows must comply with all KU policies and procedures regarding participation in the KLT program.

-Upon completion of the locum tenens coverage, the resident/faculty provider submits an invoice to the rural physician or hospital that includes all charges and information as to whom the check should be made payable.
-The rural physician or hospital sends the remittance for the coverage to Rural Health Education and Services — Kansas City office.
-If the remittance is for coverage provided by a resident, the check is forwarded to the resident.
-If a faculty member provided the coverage, the remittance is forwarded to that faculty member's departmental Foundation.
-The departmental Foundation reimburses the faculty member for providing the coverage.
+Upon completion of the coverage, the KLT provider submits an invoice to the employer that includes all charges and information as to whom the check should be made payable.
+The employer sends the remittance for the coverage to the Rural Health Education and Services Kansas City office for final review.
+If the remittance is for coverage provided by a resident/fellow, the check is then forwarded to them.
+If a faculty member provided the coverage, the remittance is forwarded to the faculty member's departmental Foundation.
+The departmental Foundation then reimburses the faculty member.